 The Monument is generally considered to be the defining expression of architectural constructivism, rather than a buildable project.
 Even if the gigantic amount of required steel had been available in revolutionary Russia, in the context of housing shortages and political turmoil, there are serious doubts about its structural practicality.

-There is a model of Tatlin’s Tower at the Museum of Modern Art in Stockholm, Sweden and at Tretyakov Gallery in Moscow.
+There are models of Tatlin’s Tower at the Museum of Modern Art in Stockholm, Sweden and at Tretyakov Gallery in Moscow.
 A 1:42 model was built at The Royal Academy of Arts, London in November 2011.(Sourse of info – Wikipedia)

-Model of Tatlin’ Tower is the first project of the new collection
+Model of Tatlin’s Tower is the first project of the new collection

 “Giant Architectural Structures in Models”: